astro-otter/otter/paper/paper.md

 @margutti_luminous_2023; @gomez_type_2024; @christy_peculiar_2024;
 @hajela_eight_2024; @guolo_systematic_2024; @masterson_new_2024;
 @alexander_multi-wavelength_2025].
-However, it can take years to gather the multiwavelength datasets from the literature.
+However, it can take years to gather the multiwavelength datasets from the literature, necessitating publicly available transient event data archives.

-Furthermore, transient classification is a non-trivial process that typically requires detailed spectroscopic and multiwavelength follow-up observations [e.g., @arcavi_continuum_2014; @charalampopoulos_detailed_2022].
-However, with the advent of Rubin Observatory's Legacy Survey of Space and Time [@ivezic_lsst_2019] the number of known transients will increase by at least an order of magnitude [@van_velzen_optical_2011;@bricman_prospects_2020] necessitating additional methods for classifying transients, such as machine learning [@villar_supernova_2019;
+Furthermore, transient classification is a non-trivial process that typically requires detailed spectroscopic and multiwavelength follow-up observations [e.g., @arcavi_continuum_2014; @charalampopoulos_detailed_2022], a method that is only feasible with the current transient discovery rates.
+With the advent of Rubin Observatory's Legacy Survey of Space and Time [@ivezic_lsst_2019] the number of known transients will increase by at least an order of magnitude [@van_velzen_optical_2011;@bricman_prospects_2020] Therefore, additional methods for classifying transients, such as machine learning, are required [@villar_supernova_2019;
 @villar_superraenn_2020;@villar_deep-learning_2021;@gomez_fleet_2020;@gomez_identifying_2023;
 @stein_texttttdescore_2023; @de_soto_superphot_2024; @boesky_splash_2025].
 However, machine learning
-classifiers require large training datasets that can, similar to above, take years to gather and clean into a coherent training set.
-This makes services for archiving and cataloging transient metadata and photometry necessary to maximize the scientific output of the Rubin Observatory time domain survey.
+classifiers require large training datasets that can be laborious to curate.
+This further motivates archival services for cataloging transient metadata and photometry, and will be necessary to maximize the scientific output of the Rubin time domain survey.

-For both of these reasons we created the Open mulTiwavelength Transient Event Repository [@franz_otter_2025; OTTER], a scalable catalog of transient event metadata and photometry.
-OTTER is a successor to the Open Astronomy Catalogs [@guillochon_open_2017; @auchettl_new_2017; OAC] [^1], but, unlike the OAC, designed and optimized for multiwavelength datasets.
+For both of these reasons we created the Open mulTiwavelength Transient Event Repository [OTTER, @franz_otter_2025], a scalable catalog of transient event metadata and photometry.
+OTTER is a successor to the Open Astronomy Catalogs [OAC, @auchettl_new_2017; @guillochon_open_2017] [^1], but designed and optimized for multiwavelength datasets.
 To store the various nuances of multiwavelength photometry (e.g., the model used to reduce and extract a flux from an X-ray observation), we chose to use a flexible document database as our backend, called ArangoDB.
 This also enables us to store multiple values of a single measurement